apache/nuttx/examples/README.txt

      dmesg

-     At the end of the dmesg output, you should see the the seria device was successfully idenfied and assigned to a tty device, probably /dev/ttyUSB0.
+     At the end of the dmesg output, you should see the serial device was successfully idenfied and assigned to a tty device, probably /dev/ttyUSB0.